utvaer/strapi-sp2-deployment/README.md

 - An Heroku account (Free)
 - A Cloudinary account for hosting your assets (Free)

+## Semester Project 2
+Once you've deployed the site, you'll create an administrator, and then add your products and home banner.
+You also need to update the permissions for public and authenticated users.
+Set public to find and findone, and for authenticated users ensure they have full permissions for the application.
+To update permissions go to Settings > Users & Permissions plugin  > Roles.

 ## Database

 This project will use the [postgresql Heroku addons](https://elements.heroku.com/addons/heroku-postgresql).
 The database configuration can be found in the `config/database.js` file.
 Using the existing configuration means that you project will also use the production postgresql database when running locally on your machine.